VincentCordobes/vincentcordobes.github.io/src/pages/git-rebase/index.md

 <iframe style="height:171px" scrolling="no" src="/git-rebase-figure2/"></iframe>
 `

-So naturally, you need to correct this unfortunate mistake to make _topicB_ fork from _master_.
+So naturally, you need to rectify this unfortunate mistake to make _topicB_ fork from _master_.
 To do so you can run:
 ```sh
 git rebase --onto master topicA topicB